skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/04_phases-of-an-agile-procurement.md

 ##### Industry day

-Industry days can get a great way to bring together the vendor community for a day or two to share trends, products, services, and overall ideas.
+Industry days can be a great way to bring together the vendor community for a day or two to share trends, products, services, and overall ideas.
 They provide interested vendors the opportunity to meet the government’s program and procurement officials.
 In addition, these types of events